nottrobin/maas-docs/en/nodes-power-types.md

 The node's hostname *according to MAAS* is a randomly chosen string (here `dear.ant`).
 This would normally be edited to reflect the hostname of the underlying machine.
 [/note]

-See [MAAS CLI](manage-cli-advanced.md#edit-node-hostname-and-power-parameters) for an example of how to edit power parameters with the CLI.
+See [MAAS CLI](manage-cli-advanced.md#heading--edit-node-hostname-and-power-parameters) for an example of how to edit power parameters with the CLI.

 See [Add nodes](nodes-add.md#kvm-guest-nodes) for help in setting up MAAS and KVM to work together.

 Multiple Virsh machines running on the same host are managed and composed using [Pods](nodes-comp-hw.md).

-## BMC driver support
+<h2 id="heading--bmc-driver-support">BMC driver support</h2>

 MAAS supports many types of BMC hardware yet not all the drivers have the same capabilities.
 See the below table for a feature comparison of the BMC drivers currently supported by MAAS.